drBenway/pixi-vn-wiki/start/canvas-position.md

 ## Align

-Now with knowledge of pos and anchor under your belt, you’re ready to understand align. align combines anchor and pos.
+Now with knowledge of position and anchor under your belt, you’re ready to understand align. align combines anchor and position.
 It sets both of them to the same value.
 This is really excellent shorthand for several examples you saw before – namely, the following have align equivalents:

 ![17351599464394619760866269081175](https://github.com/user-attachments/assets/905f8284-b58f-40d1-86b3-66170c6b2438)
 ![17351599588441465184865762162774](https://github.com/user-attachments/assets/b2e23f6a-8236-4769-8479-9d0255d42500)